inspec/inspec/docs/reporters.md

 #### alternate\_js\_file

 Specifies the full path to the location of a JavaScript file that will be read and inlined into the HTML report.
 The default JavaScript will not be included.
-The JavaScript file should implement at least a function `pageLoaded()` which will be called by the `onload` event of the HTML `body` element.
+The JavaScript file should implement at least a `pageLoaded()` function, which will be called by the `onload` event of the HTML `body` element.

 ## Automate Reporter